bootdotdev/blog/content/about.md

 ### 5. It's hard to find good resources

 The internet is estimated to host over 100 Zettabytes of data.
 That's about 100 *trillion* gigabytes of data.
-If you're learning to code, you're don't need *more* information, you need a roadmap of the *most important* information packaged in a way that's easy to digest.
+If you're learning to code, you're don't need *more* information, you need a curated roadmap of the *most important* information packaged in a way that's easy to digest.

 ### 6. Learning to code is a depth-first algorithm